What is Umami? (And Why I’m Writing This)

 .
 Since we’ve already applied the schema manually, we want to prevent this step from running.

-One option is to remove check-db
+One option is to manually edit package.json

-from the build command in package.json
+from the build script:

 - "build": "npm-run-all check-env build-db check-db build-tracker build-geo build-app",